convos-chat/convos/blog/_posts/2020-05-26-create-your-own-theme-detailed-walkthrough.md

 `curl https://raw.githubusercontent.com/Nordaaker/convos/master/public/themes/high-contrast_color-scheme-light.css > mytheme.css`

-(here I chose light version of hight-contrast, would have been smarter to choose a dark version)
+(here I chose light version of hight-contrast, it would have been smarter to choose a dark version)

 The name of your file is not important, the theme name will be included in the header of the CSS file.

+Let's edit the theme :

 `$EDITOR mytheme.css`